vzahradnik/startup-rules/startup-fair-notes.md

 - Look at their financial data and other publicly accessible documents
 - Business model is already proven to be working
 - Example: GymBeam
+- If possible, focus on hardware/physical product or a combination of hardware and software.
+It is harder to reproduce for your competition

 ## Hypothesis validation
 - Try to be as effective as possible.
 Do not build realistic product to prove your hypothesis, unless it is absolutely necessary.